zulip/zulip/docs/git/using.md

 machine and allows others to follow your progress.
 It also allows you to [work from multiple computers][self-multiple-computers] without losing work.

-Pushing to a feature branch is just like pushing to main:
+Pushing to a feature branch is just like pushing to `main`:

 ```console
 $ git push origin <branch-name>